 “When most major Protestant denominations have their annual councils, assemblies, or convocations, they make pronouncements on matters having to do with…any number of social and political issues.
 Very rarely are any resolutions passed that have to do with the redemptive witness of the Gospel.”

 As Dr. Graham has encouraged us to do, let us affirm the redemptive witness of the Gospel by coming to a resolution on the question “What is the biblical Gospel?”
-Only when this question is resolved will evangelicals be able with unity of purpose and the blessing of God and the Spirit to proclaim the “good news” to the whole world to the saving of souls.
+Only when this question is resolved will evangelicals be able to proclaim with unity of purpose and the blessing of God and the Spirit the “good news” to the whole world to the saving of souls.